Citrix Gateway and Endpoint Management

 After you save the authentication settings, you add a Citrix Gateway instance to Endpoint Management.

-In the Endpoint Management console, click the gear icon in the upper-right corner of the console.
+In the Endpoint Management console, click the gear icon in the upper-right corner.
 The Settings page opens.

 Under Server, click NetScaler Gateway.
 The NetScaler Gateway page appears.